flarum/docs/extend/settings.md

 The `get` function accepts 2 arguments:

 1. The key of the setting you are trying to get in the Settings table
-2. (Optional) Allows you to set a default value if the key does not contain any data, otherwise it will return `null`
+2. (Optional) Allows you to set a default value if the key does not contain any data, otherwise, it will return `null`

 ### Setting a value